 So how should you calculate the Affiliate Commission Rates Plans?

-It is important to take the time to find a formula that benefits both you and your affiliates, there is no universal rule, but being in the real estate vertical allows you to go for attractive pay-outs as any transaction involved in this industry is substantial and can’t be compared to a plan made for Amazon items promoters.
+It is essential to take the time to find a formula that benefits both you and your affiliates.
+There is no universal rule, but being in the real estate vertical allows you to go for attractive pay-outs as any transaction involved in this industry is substantial and can’t be compared to a plan made for Amazon items promoters.